upsight/FuseSDKMarmalade/docs/README.txt

 3. Project Settings - Register for callbacks as needed eg)
-	FuseAPIRegister(FUSEAPI_SESSION_STARTED, (s3eCallback)GotSessionReceived, NULL);
+	FuseAPIRegister(FUSEAPI_SESSION_STARTED, &GotSessionReceived, NULL);
-	FuseAPIRegister(FUSEAPI_SESSION_LOGIN_ERROR, (s3eCallback)SessionLoginError, NULL);
+	FuseAPIRegister(FUSEAPI_SESSION_LOGIN_ERROR, &SessionLoginError, NULL);

 	See FuseAPI/docs/Callbacks.txt for information about callback functions available from the FuseAPI

-   The Fuse API key can be found in your dashboard view for the app your are trying to integrate by navigating to Admin->Integrate SDK in the (Fuseboxx)[https://www.fuseboxx.com] dashboard.
+   The Fuse API key can be found in your dashboard view for the app your are trying to integrate by navigating to Admin->Integrate SDK in the [Fuseboxx](https://www.fuseboxx.com) dashboard.

 5. UnRegister Callbacks when application terminates